malach-it/developers.boruta/docs/provider-configuration/configure-backends.md

 # Backends configuration

+## Introduction

 Backends act as __user registries__ storing user related information for a better management.

 They use a configurable __identity source__ to keep identities safe but accessible for a better management.
-On top of that it gives __enhanced abilities__ to those users like custom attributes or email confirmation.
+On top of that, they provide __enhanced abilities__ to those users like custom attributes or email confirmation.

 ---